technologiestiftung/.github/CITYLAB_DEV_GUIDELINES.md

-# CityLab Development Guidelines & Best Practices
+# CityLAB Berlin Development Guidelines & Best Practices

 - We write well-structured, semantic HTML and pay attention to accessibility
 - We value proper documentation (At least in a README.md)
 - Only strictly necessary comments are written in the code.
 The code should be self-explanatory.